Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Evaluation of plasma concentrations of antiretroviral drugs is not required in the management of most pediatric patients with HIV, but should be considered in children on combination antiretroviral therapy in the following scenarios (BII):

 Use of antiretroviral drugs with limited pharmacokinetic data and therapeutic experience in children (e.g., for use of efavirenz in children aged <3 years and darunavir with once-daily dosing in children aged <12 years);

 Significant drug-drug interactions and food-drug interactions;

-Unexpected suboptimal treatment response (e.g., lack of virologic suppression with history of medical adherence and lack of resistance mutations);
+Unexpected suboptimal treatment response (e.g., lack of virologic suppression with history of medical adherence);

 Suspected suboptimal absorption of the drug; or